bruceravel/demeter/documentation/Athena/hephaestus.rst

 element, including its name and Z number, its atomic weight, and bulk density under standard temperature and pressure.
 Beneath this table are two controls for determining the appropriate Z-1 or Z-2 filter to use in a fluorescence experiment.
-The :quoted:`Filter` text box will be filled with the likeliest candidate for the element selected from the periodic table.
+The :guilabel:`Filter` text box will be filled with the likeliest candidate for the element selected from the periodic table.
 This can be edited by hand.
 Clicking the :kbd:`Plot filter,light` button will display a plot showing the relative locations of the edge energy, the dominant fluorescence lines, and the filter edge energy.

-The :quoted:`edges` table shows the value in eV of each edge associated with the element selected from the periodic table and the core-hole lifetime in eV of each edge.
+The :guilabel:`Absorption edges` table shows the value in eV of each edge associated with the element selected from the periodic table and the core-hole lifetime in eV of each edge.
 Clicking on a line in this table will display a message in the status bar giving the edge energy expressed in wavelength units and the core-hole lifetime expressed in approximate time units.
-Double clicking on a line will highlight all fluorescence lines associated with that edge in the :quoted:`lines` table.
+Double clicking on a line will highlight all fluorescence lines associated with that edge in the :guilabel:`Fluorescence lines` table.

-The :quoted:`lines` table shows the transitions and emission energies in eV of every line associated with the element selected from the periodic table.
+The :guilabel:`Fluorescence lines` table shows the transitions and emission energies in eV of every line associated with the element selected from the periodic table.
 Also shown is the approximate strength, or branching ratio, of each line.
 The strengths for all lines associated with a particular edge will sum to 1.
 Clicking on a line in this table will display a message in the status bar giving the emission energy expressed in wavelength units.

 .. _fig-hephabsorption: